 - Performance matters to the business and your users

 One of the most effective ways to prevent HR rebellion is by engaging stakeholders in the planning and requirements phase.
 Developing an IAM Roadmap will drive strategic alignment and enhance the relationship between IT and business leaders.
 The process of building an IAM Roadmap opens the lines of communication, establishes business priorities, and creates a shared understanding of the value delivered.
 While the technical ins and outs are well understood by IT departments, there is often a gap communicating the promise of IAM to business stakeholders in terms that are compelling.
-If you want to learn how to secure funding and win executive buy-in for your IAM project, register today for our March 26, 2020 webinar How To Secure Funding for your Identity Management Program.
+If you want to learn how to secure funding and win executive buy-in for your IAM project, tune in to How To Secure Funding for your Identity Management Program.

 Idenhaus is honored to be featured in the Top 10 Identity Governance and Administration Consulting/Service Companies of 2019.